capistrano/capistrano/documentation/getting-started/authentication-and-authorisation/index.markdown

 **Note:** In the documentation we simply recommend creating a single deployment user, and sharing it between team members.
-If you know why this is a bad idea (or why this may be against regulations in your jurisdiction in some cases, we assume that you know well enough how to use groups, umasking and setgid bits to make this work reliably for unique logins across team members)
+If you know why this is a bad idea (or why this may be against regulations in your jurisdiction in some cases), we assume that you know well enough how to use groups, umasking and setgid bits to make this work reliably for unique logins across team members.

 To create this deploy user we'll assume something like the following has been
 done: